 Summer A: May 23, 2024

 To be considered for admission, individuals must hold a bachelor’s degree from a regionally accredited institution as recognized by the U.S. Department of Education.
 In addition, applicants must hold a bachelor’s degree or master’s degree in visual art or art education.

 Candidates should already be teaching certified, or not seeking teaching certification—certification is not a prerequisite for entry into the program.
-Individuals who qualify as candidates include current teachers in private, public, charter, and international schools or other settings, including those who teach in studios, museums, or community organizations.
+Individuals who qualify as candidates include current teachers in private, public, charter, and international schools or settings, including those who teach in studios or community organizations.
 We also welcome applicants who have earned teaching certification via an undergraduate program.